Michaelar1/JavaScript-Projects/README.md

 * [Concatenated String Challenge](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Concatenated%20_String_Challenge)
 * [String Assignment](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/String_Assignment)
 * [Alert and Expressions Project](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Project1_expressions_alert)

+### Dictionary Project
+  In this project, I created a dictionary with JavaScript, called the dictionary function in HTML, and then went back into JavaScript and deleted the KVP being called by the funciton with a delete statement.

 ### Math Operations Project
   In this project I created math functions in JavaScript and called them in HTML.
 In this I used addition, subtraction, multiplication, division, order of operations, unary operator, increment, decrement, and a random number generator.
 To call these functions, I used document.getElementById, document.write, and window.alert in combonation with the onload, onlclik, ondblckick, oncontextmenu, onmouseover, and onmouseout events.